 Numbers are great because they’re revealing and they never lie.
-Here are some extremely useful SaaS metrics you need to calculate to make better corporate decisions:
+Here are some extremely useful SaaS metrics you need to calculate to make better corporate decisions and find product/market fit:

 1 – Sales Velocity